dsogari/doml/packages/core/syntax.md

 ---
 ```

-Its content is _opaque_ (i.e., uninterpreted by the parser), and can be used by renderers as metadata — e.g., CSS stylesheet, YAML/TOML configuration.
+Its content is _opaque_ (i.e., uninterpreted by the parser) and can be used by renderers for tooling purposes — e.g., CSS stylesheet, YAML/TOML configuration.

 ## Markup

-Any text that is not recognized as either frontmatter, preprocessing or escape sequence is considered **markup**.
-Markup is divided into _elements_, which can be classified both in terms of how they are _framed_ in the source document, and how they are _presented_ in the rendered output.
+Any text that is not recognized as frontmatter, preprocessing, or escape sequence is considered **markup**.
+Markup is divided into _elements_, which can be classified both in terms of how they are _framed_ (or _marked out_) in the source document and how they are _presented_ (or _laid out_) in the rendered output.

-In source, elements follow a **coherent, precise and flexible syntax**.
-They may have _content_, which may contain inner, arbitrarily nested markup; and their behavior can be configured through markup _attributes_, which follow a flat structure.
+In the source, elements follow a **coherent, precise, and flexible syntax**.
+They can have _content_, which may contain arbitrarily nested markup; and their behavior can be configured through markup _attributes_, which follow a flat structure.

 This section describes the various types of markup elements, how they can be instantiated, their rendering implications, and related concepts.

 ### Markup element

 An **element** in the source document is a piece of information that has meaning.
 The most basic type of element is the _paragraph_.
-Paragraphs are delimited by sequences of blank lines or the end of file.
-Any text interleaving elements in a paragraph is considered part of the paragraph, flowing along with other elements.
+Paragraphs are delimited by sequences of blank lines or by the end-of-file.
+Any text interspersed with other elements within a paragraph is considered _inline_, _free_ or _flowing_ text (not to be confused with _floating_).

 The more interesting elements are summarized below: